 Windows, external doors and joinery

 Repair category: 2

-Notes: Small cracks and localised wear and tear was noted to the timber and uPVC external doors.
+Notes: These generally appeared in fair condition consistent with age.

-Corrosion was noted to the metal windows.
+Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
+It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.

-Replacement/double glazed windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
-Defective seals can lead to condensation between the panes which can sometimes only be obvious during certain weather conditions.
-It is therefore likely that maintenance repairs will be required as part of an on-going maintenance programme.
-Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.
+The external joinery is weathered in places.